Magnetic Impurity as a Local Probe of the U(1) Quantum Spin Liquid with Spinon Fermi Surface: The Magnetic Impurity Weakly Coupled to the QSL

-The charged boson chargon coupling channel of the magnetic impurity based on a $U\left(1\right)$ QSL, on the other hand, makes the difference from that in conventional Kondo effect.
-In the QSL, the chargons are gapped, and the mean field coupling $u$ enables the hybridization between the chargons and the charged boson at the impurity.
-Due to the hybridization, the charged bosonic state at the impurity gets mixed with the chargon states in the QSL, so a fraction of chargon states are transferred to the charged boson at the impurity, as is schematically shown in Fig. \ref{figure2} (b) by the blue dashed rectangles.
-The hybridization with the chargons in the QSL modifies the charged boson Matsubara Green's function to be $G_{X_d}\left(i\nu_n\right)\approx\frac{1}{i\nu_n+\epsilon_0+\frac{U}{2}}-\frac{1}{i\nu_n+\epsilon_0-\frac{U}{2}}+ZG_X\left(i\nu_n, \bm{R}, \bm{R}\right)$ with $Z=\frac{16u^2U^2}{\left(U^2-4\epsilon_0^2\right)^2}$ the spectral weight (see Appendix \ref{App-C} for the derivation about the spectral weight), so the charged boson spectral function $\rho_{X_d}\left(\omega\right)=-\frac{1}{\pi}\textrm{Im}G_{X_d}\left(i\nu_n\rightarrow\omega+i0^+\right)$ now not only shows the peaks from the original two energy levels, but also includes a fraction of chargon states at the energy of QSL chargon bands.
-Differing from the conventional Kondo effect in a metallic base where the condensed chargons induce the local charged boson condensation at the impurity~\cite{Florens3}, the magnetic impurity on $U\left(1\right)$ QSL with SFS has the impurity charged bosonic state mixed with a fraction of chargon states in the QSL.
+The CB chargon coupling channel of the magnetic impurity based on a $U\left(1\right)$ QSL, on the other hand, makes the difference from that in conventional Kondo effect.
+In the QSL, the chargons are gapped, and the mean field coupling $u$ enables the hybridization between the chargons and the CB at the impurity.
+Due to the hybridization, the charged bosonic state at the impurity gets mixed with the chargon states in the QSL, so a fraction of chargon states are transferred to the CB at the impurity, as is schematically shown in Fig. \ref{figure2} (b) by the blue dashed rectangles.
+The hybridization with the chargons in the QSL modifies the CB Matsubara Green's function to be $G_{X_d}\left(i\nu_n\right)\approx\frac{1}{i\nu_n+\epsilon_0+\frac{U}{2}}-\frac{1}{i\nu_n+\epsilon_0-\frac{U}{2}}+ZG_X\left(i\nu_n, \bm{R}, \bm{R}\right)$ with $Z=\frac{16u^2U^2}{\left(U^2-4\epsilon_0^2\right)^2}$ the spectral weight (see Appendix \ref{App-C} for the derivation about the spectral weight), so the CB spectral function $\rho_{X_d}\left(\omega\right)=-\frac{1}{\pi}\textrm{Im}G_{X_d}\left(i\nu_n\rightarrow\omega+i0^+\right)$ now not only shows the peaks from the original two energy levels, but also includes a fraction of chargon states at the energy of QSL chargon bands.
+Differing from the conventional Kondo effect in a metallic base where the condensed chargons induce the local CB condensation at the impurity~\cite{Florens3}, the magnetic impurity on $U\left(1\right)$ QSL with SFS has the impurity charged bosonic state mixed with a fraction of chargon states in the QSL.

-With both the channels of the spin-1/2 auxiliary fermion spinon coupling and the charged boson chargon coupling analyzed, the electronic Matsubara Green's function for the magnetic impurity based on the QSL is ready to be obtained from the convolution in Eq. \ref{Convolution}, which yields the form
+With both the channels of the SAF spinon coupling and the CB chargon coupling analyzed, the electronic Matsubara Green's function for the magnetic impurity based on the QSL is ready to be obtained from the convolution in Eq. \ref{Convolution}, which yields the form